 Orig.
 Callieway Agility Slalom Agility Weaves, Funnel Slalom/Channel Weaves (FCI)

 Designed for serious competitors these Agility weaves conform fully with UK Kennel Club standards.
 The open parallel style is easy for beginners and as the dog learns the poles become narrower and straighter making training easier.

 Beginners can buy garden agility equipment or even make their own obstacles, but cheap dog agility equipment is unlikely to meet Kennel Club requirements so if you are really going to get involved in the sport it may be advisable to spend a bit more and buy the best you can afford.

 It is best to start with the jumps and move onto the more difficult obstacles, but there are some excellent agility starter kits available which include the poles and hoops too.

-Agility is enjoyable for both dog and owner and can help with dogs who have excess energy and the destructive behaviour associated with that.
+Agility is enjoyable for both dog and owner and can help with dogs who have excess energy and the destructive behaviour (see here how to keep them occupied) associated with that.

 You don’t need to own a Border Collie almost any dog will enjoy agility training and it can build self-confidence and strengthen the bond between dog and owner.

 Give it a try, you may not be competing in the next world championship but both you and your best friend are guaranteed to have a lot of fun!